Rebuild or reindex the catalog

 Single index changed, new indexer deployed

-clearFindAndRebuild() NULLs all catalog columns (path, idx, searchable_text, backend extras), then traverses the entire portal tree and calls catalog_object() on every object found.
-Use this when catalog data might be inconsistent with actual content.
+clearFindAndRebuild() NULLs all catalog columns (path, idx, searchable_text, backend extras), then traverses the entire portal tree from the ISiteRoot breadth-first and calls catalog_object() on every object found—including discussion items on content objects (when plone.app.discussion is installed).
+Use this when catalog data might be inconsistent with actual content, or when bootstrapping plone.pgcatalog on an existing site where the object_state.path column is not yet populated.

 Troubleshooting